MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-server-management/tools-services.md

 These services are essential to supporting ongoing operations:

-- [Update Management](/azure/automation/update-management/overview) automates the deployment of patches across your environment, including deployment to operating-system instances running outside of Azure.
+- [Azure Update Manager](/azure/update-manager/overview) automates the deployment of patches across your environment, including deployment to operating-system instances running outside of Azure.
 It supports both Windows and Linux operating systems, and tracks key OS vulnerabilities and nonconformance caused by missing patches.
-- [Change Tracking and Inventory](/azure/automation/change-tracking/overview) provides insight into the software that's running in your environment, and highlights any changes that have occurred.
+- [Change Tracking and Inventory](/azure/automation/change-tracking/overview-monitoring-agent) provides insight into the software that's running in your environment, and highlights any changes that have occurred.
 - [Azure Automation](/azure/automation/automation-intro) lets you run Python and PowerShell scripts or runbooks to automate tasks across your environment.
 When you use Azure Automation with the [Hybrid Runbook Worker](/azure/automation/automation-hybrid-runbook-worker), you can extend your runbooks to your on-premises resources as well.
 - [Azure Automation State Configuration](/azure/automation/automation-dsc-overview) enables you to push PowerShell Desired State Configuration (DSC) configurations directly from Azure.
 DSC also lets you monitor and preserve configurations for guest operating systems and workloads.